 One big difference between FHA loans and conventional loans is the down payment.
-Before applying for an FHA loan, most applicants are much concerned with the down payment requirements.
-Two most commonly asked questions are: How much down payment should I pay and what are possible sources of my down payment.
+Before applying for an FHA loan, the primary concern for most homebuyers is regarding the FHA down payment requirements.
+Two most commonly asked questions regarding the down payment for FHA loans are: How much down payment should I need to come up with and what are possible sources of my down payment.
 You’ll find the answers here.

 How much down payment do you need for FHA?